THE TRAINING OF PI HELPERS, ASSISTANTS & TRAINERS (2017)

 As well as fulfilling all the requirements for certification as Assistant, during their third year as Assistant or thereafter candidates must moreover:

-- proof of completion of Advanced Training, Helper Trainer, and Assistant Trainer
+- have completed Advanced Training, Helper Trainer, and Assistant Trainer

-- give a teaching lecture-demonstration of a PI unit before 2 PI trainers (the ‘mentor trainer’ and an outside trainer) and a group of students
+- give a teaching lecture-demonstration of a PI unit in the presence of two PI trainers (the ‘mentor trainer’ and an outside trainer) with a group of students.

-- assist in the organization and advertising of a PI training (this may begin earlier than the third year) or demonstrates that he or she has already successfully organized other groups
+- assist in the organization and the advertising of a PI training and / or CPD-workshops, Introductory Workshops, Symposia etc. (this may begin earlier than the third year).

-- if that is approved, the applicant needs to send a copy of the signed ‘Trainer Candidates Demonstration Form‘ together with a copy of the research report and a Curriculum Vitae to the Secretariat of ICPIT to be received for distribution to the officers at least 4 weeks before the Council meeting
+- if that is approved, the applicant needs to send a copy of the signed ‘Trainer Candidates Demonstration Form‘ together with a copy of the research report and a Curriculum Vitae to the Secretariat of ICPIT to be received at least 2 months before the next Council meeting

-- the mentor trainer needs to give his/her report to the Council
+- the mentor trainer need to give their report to the Council

-- if the trainer candidate is accepted, he/she will become a member of ICPIT, but will first need to sign the trainer agreement and pay the current membership fee
+- when the candidate is accepted, s/he will need to sign the trainer agreement form and pay the current membership fee to become an ICPIT member.

 C. Continuing Effectiveness of PI Trainers